MrTWrecks0208/Springboard/README.md

 ## 🔍 Overview

-Powered by the Full-Text RSS API, Springboard is the most comprehensive and effective shortcut to bypass paywalls and access restricted content online!
+Springboard is the most comprehensive and effective shortcut to bypass paywalls and access restricted content online!
-Springboard is highly customizable, allowing users to design their in-app viewing screen with their choice of fonts, colors, and more, and includes features for translating and summarizing* articles.
+Springboard is *highly* customizable, allowing users to style their in-app viewing screen with their choice of fonts, colors, and more, and includes features for translating and summarizing* articles.
 <br>

 Much like ad blockers, bypass (or "article extraction") tools are now a necessity as online news & media outlets continue to lock more and more content behind paywalls.